bomian98/obsidian-hide-commands-in-menu/README.md

 # Obsidian Customizable Right Click Menu

 This plugin allows you to add any commands, including those of community plugins, to the right click menu and assign custom icons to them.
-This menu is available in Source and Live Preview mode, but not Preview mode.
+Note that this menu is available only on the note in Source and Live Preview mode, but not Preview mode or in the sidebars.

 ## Custom Icons